metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `enabled` (Boolean) Enabled defines if the operator should deploy the web ui alongside the cluster.
 - `image` (String) Image defines the temporal ui docker image the instance should run.
-- `ingress` (Attributes) Ingress is an optional ingress configuration for the UI.If lived empty, no ingress configuration will be created and the UI will only by available trough ClusterIP service. (see [below for nested schema](#nestedatt--spec--ui--ingress))
+- `ingress` (Attributes) Ingress is an optional ingress configuration for the UI.
+If lived empty, no ingress configuration will be created and the UI will only by available trough ClusterIP service. (see [below for nested schema](#nestedatt--spec--ui--ingress))
 - `overrides` (Attributes) Overrides adds some overrides to the resources deployed for the ui. (see [below for nested schema](#nestedatt--spec--ui--overrides))
 - `replicas` (Number) Number of desired replicas for the ui.
 Default to 1.
-- `resources` (Attributes) Compute Resources required by the ui.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--ui--resources))
+- `resources` (Attributes) Compute Resources required by the ui.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--ui--resources))
 - `service` (Attributes) Service is an optional service resource configuration for the UI. (see [below for nested schema](#nestedatt--spec--ui--service))
 - `version` (String) Version defines the temporal ui version the instance should run.